DataDog/hiring-engineers/answers.md

 <img src="screens/agent-tags.png"></img>

 ### Installing Datadog integration for MongoDB
-In my current machine I have already MongoDB Community Edition v3.6.6, <a href="https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/">here are instructions to install it on Ubuntu</a>
+In my current machine I have already MongoDB Community Edition v3.6.6, <a href="https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/"> here are instructions to install it on Ubuntu</a>

 To check if the database is active:
 `service mongod status`